 - 4 basil leaves, roughly chopped

 - Preheat oven to 400°F. Wipe eat portobello mushroom cap with a damp paper towel to clean them off.
-Remove the stems and gently scrape out the gills.
+Remove the stems and gently scrape out the gills to discard.

 - Place an oven-safe wire rack on a rimmed baking sheet.
 Spray it generously with cooking spray.

 - Season the front and back of each mushroom cap with salt, pepper, and garlic powder.
-Place them on the wire rack and bake for 10 minutes.
+Place them on the wire rack inner-side down and bake for 10 minutes.

 - Blot any excess moisture that you can from the mushrooms and flip them over.
 Spoon approximately 1 1/2 tablespoons of marinara sauce into the well of each mushroom cap.
 Evenly scatter sausage, pepperoni, onion, olives, and peppers over each mushroom, and top with sliced mozzarella.